 The signup flow is one of the most critical aspects of the user experience journey.
 It is the initial encounter that a user has with your product.
 The way you design it can have a major impact on how users perceive your product.

-In this article, I will be going over two popular SaaS signup flows: friction-based vs. frictionless signup.
+In this article, I will be going over two popular SaaS signup flows: friction-based signup flow vs. frictionless signup flow.

 In short, a friction-based flow is one that will make it harder for the user to complete the signup process in exchange for more value-added later on.
+For example, booking a demo that goes to your sales pipeline first is also counted as friction-based.
 On the other hand, a frictionless flow will make it much easier to complete the signup process hoping that the UI is good enough to demonstrate the value of the app on its own.

 Friction-based Signup Flow